maidsafe/temp_safe_network/safe-cli/README.md

 So far all commands were using the XOR-URLs to either inform of the new data created/stored on the Network, as well as for retrieving data from the Network.

-While XOR-URLs are simply a way to encode SAFE Network data unique location into a URL, there are some incentives for having more human friendly URLs that can be easily remembered and recognisable when trying to share them with other people, or use them with tools and applications like the SAFE CLI or the SAFE Browser.
+While XOR-URLs are simply a way to encode SAFE Network data unique location into a URL, there are some incentives for having more human-friendly URLs that can be easily remembered and recognisable when trying to share them with other people, or use them with tools and applications like the SAFE CLI or the SAFE Browser.

-This is why the SAFE Network also supports having such human friendly URLs through what it's called the `Name Resolution System (NRS)`.
+This is why the SAFE Network also supports having such human-friendly URLs through what it's called the `Name Resolution System (NRS)`.
 The NRS allows users to create friendly names that are resolvable to a unique location on the Network.
 These friendly names can be used in the form of a URL (NRS-URL) to share with other people the location of websites, web applications, files and folders, safecoin wallets for receiving transfers, SAFE IDs, etc.

 In this section we will explore the CLI commands which allow users to generate, administer, and use the NRS and its NRS-URLs for publishing and retrieving data to/from the SAFE Network.